EU cheerleaders go to Russia-occupied Ukraine

 They did it even though the EU said the votes were "illegal and illegitimate" because they "violate[d] Ukraine's sovereignty and law".

-Their comments also flew in the face of UN reports, which say people in the Russia-occupied territories "been effectively denied basic protection and deprived of basic human rights and freedoms".
+Their comments also flew in the face of UN reports, which say people in the Russia-occupied territories have "been effectively denied basic protection and deprived of basic human rights and freedoms".

 The 2.7m people there live in poverty, the UN said in February, under a regime in which "armed groups" have "imposed an arbitrary system of rules", "cracked down on dissent", and "tortured and ill-treated" opponents.